Prefabricated Steel Agricultural Arch Building in Waverly, Kentucky

 Often a top choice among farmers, ranchers, and others seeking buildings to use for animal, equipment, feed, or machinery storage, among other uses, pre-engineered metal arch buildings, or “curvette” buildings, eliminate unnecessary interior columns or trusses, freeing up more usable space inside.
 Because they lack interior columns and supports, steel arch buildings are generally easy and quick to raise, resulting in considerable savings when compared to most construction alternatives.

 This particular steel agricultural building has changed hands since its original purchase, highlighting its easy adaptability.
 The current owner can also expand the size of the arch building without much trouble, should he or she wish to do so down the line.

 A small, sparsely populated community in northwestern Kentucky, the city of Waverly is a part of Union County.
 The area sits about 143 miles outside Louisville and about 28 miles southwest of Evansville, Kentucky.

 Considering purchasing a pre-engineered metal building for agricultural, storage, equestrian, or other use in Kentucky or another part of the United States?
-Click here for a price quote.
+Explore your options for steel buildings in Kentucky or click here for a price quote.

 Comprised of premium-quality Galvalume steel, the metal agricultural building offers unparalleled protection and durability, and once erect, it stands 40’x29.5’ in size.
 Its Quonset hut design makes it particularly strong, maximizing durability in the face of strong winds and similar environmental concerns, and it is also highly damage-resistant by design, meaning it won’t warp, bend or accrue damage caused by termites and other pests.